pradeesi/HybridCloudApp/HybridCloudApp/Documentation/docs/ccp_grafana_kibana.md

 <img src="https://raw.githubusercontent.com/pradeesi/HybridCloudApp/master/HybridCloudApp/Documentation/images/ccp-kibana-log-filter.png">

-Furthe filtering could be appliend, but this is not the main topic of this lab excercise.
+Further filtering could be appliend, but this is not the main topic of this lab excercise.